kubernetes/test-infra/README.md

 * Add the job name to the `test_groups` list in [`testgrid/config/config.yaml`](https://github.com/kubernetes/test-infra/blob/master/testgrid/config/config.yaml)
   - Also the group to at least one `dashboard_tab`
 * Add the job to the appropriate section in [`prow/config.yaml`](https://github.com/kubernetes/test-infra/blob/master/prow/config.yaml)
-  - presubmit jobs run on unmerged code in PRs
+  - Presubmit jobs run on unmerged code in PRs
-  - postsubmit jobs run after merging code
+  - Postsubmit jobs run after merging code
-  - periodic job run on a timed basis
+  - Periodic job run on a timed basis
 * (Deprecated!)
 Some old jobs still run on jenkins
   - Please do not add new jobs to jenkins
   - Jenkins configuration is defined at `jenkins/job-configs`